Home · water-heater

 Check the Expansion Tank Connection

-1. Verify the tank is connected to the cold water inlet side (not hot water outlet)
+1. Verify the tank is connected to the cold water inlet side (not hot water outlet).

-2. Ensure the isolation valve (if present) is fully open
+2. Ensure the isolation valve (if present) is fully open.

-3. Check that the tee fitting isn't blocked - remove and inspect if necessary
+3. Check that the tee fitting isn't blocked — remove and inspect if necessary.

-4. Confirm the expansion tank is properly pressurized - it should have 2-4 PSI less than your home's water pressure (typically set to 50-60 PSI for a 60-75 PSI system)
+4. Confirm the expansion tank is properly pressurized.
+It should have 2–4 PSI less than your home's water pressure (typically set to 50–60 PSI for a 60–75 PSI system).

 Test the Expansion Tank